x3haloed/dewet/README.md

 # Compile the daemon
 cargo build --package dewet-daemon

-# Run it with default configuration
+# Run it with default configuration (with native screen capture)
-cargo run --package dewet-daemon
+cargo run --package dewet-daemon --features native-capture
 ```

 The daemon exposes a WebSocket bridge on `ws://127.0.0.1:7777` by default.
 Godot and the debug window should connect to that bridge for realtime updates.
 To inspect live context, run the Tauri-based debug window: